jeffThompson/TechnologyAndTheLandscape/WeeklyCalendarAndAssignments/Week03_WalkingAsAWayOfKnowing.md

 During your walk, pay attention to what's around you (and not your phone!) – think about your walk, what you see, and how this kind of walking (meant to record) feels different than walking to get somewhere.

+*Above: an artistic rendering of the Navstar, one of the earliest GPS satellites*

 ![A National Parks Service sound monitoring station](https://raw.githubusercontent.com/jeffThompson/TechnologyAndTheLandscape/master/Images/Week03/SoundMonitoringInDenaliPark_WinterAndSummer.jpg)

 ###IN CLASS: FIELD RECORDINGS